Culai Neniu: Biography

 Although controversial on such grounds, Neniu and Lebedeva's collection had cultural importance for its minuteness of detail and its professionalism, as well as for being the only Latin-script collection of Moldavian folklore to have been printed anywhere in the MASSR.
 Both authors, together with Chioru, fell short of ideological commands, and were summoned to self-criticism sessions, ending with the "direst consequences" for them.
 Neniu's downfall was related to the conflicting visions of proletarian internationalism, as espoused by the Soviet government, and Moldovenism, as embraced by Leonid Madan and his followers within the MASSR.
 As early as 1934, activist B. Lehtman had published in Krasnaya Bessarabiya an attack on the "counterrevolutionary nationalists" from within the Moldavian Scientific Center.
 In this context, he alleged that "Nenev" had worked as a policeman in either Russia or Romania, as well as having been an officer in the White movement.
 Neniu was drawn into a trial of the Moldovenist (or "originalist") intellectuals, which culminated in March 1934, when Madan was arrested and his books were destroyed.

 Neniu died in 1939, being summarily shot by an NKVD executioner.
 Shortly after this, the Soviet occupation of Bessarabia established the new Moldavian Soviet Socialist Republic, into which half of the MASSR was folded.
 Neniu and Pirgov's choir was moved to Chișinău, where it was reformed as the Doina chorale.
 Its first conductor was David Gershfeld.
 Neniu's work reportedly included an unfinished political play, Grozescu, which depicted Moldavian outlaws (haiduci) in a modernized setting, using folklore as the main inspiration.
 Ethnologist Victor Cirimpei proposes that Grozescu was reused by Gershfeld in writing the "first Moldavian opera", Grozovan, in 1955.
-Neniu's memory is cultivated in post-Soviet Moldova.
+In 1975, philologist Ion D. Ciobanu published a collection of folk poems from various intermediary sources, with Neniu cited by name.
+His memory is cultivated in post-Soviet Moldova.
 In 2011, Andrei Sochircă performed a monologue based on works by Neniu and other MASSR writers who were shot in or after the Great Purge.